 Quiet If you like to vacuum late at night or after the children are in bed, noise level becomes important.
 We have found Miele vacuum cleaners are exceptionally quiet.

-Bag savers and bagless vacuum cleaners On the whole, we don’t recommend them for allergy sufferers, since you have to empty an unsealed container full of dirt and allergens.
-People do like them, as they save on the cost of vacuum cleaner bags and some need to see the dirt getting “sucked up.”
+Bag savers and bag-less vacuum cleaners On the whole, we don’t recommend them for allergy sufferers, since you have to empty an unsealed container full of dirt and allergens.
+People like them because they save on the cost of vacuum cleaner bags and easy to empty.
+The problem is most of them leak, both while “sucking up” dirt and emptying.
 If you insist on buying a vacuum with this feature, get someone who does not suffer from allergies to empty it out for you.

 Hygienic dust bags Built-in dust flaps that automatically close when you change a bag to prevent dust from escaping.

 Warranty Check the manufacturer’s warranty period.
 You should be able to get a 5 year warranty on the motor and one year on other